deepak786/ProductCodeIdentifier/README.md

 ProductCodeValidator.isValidISBN_10("0201530821");
 ```

+**Note**
+Make sure to use the functions with **String parameter**.
+As there are functions avaliable with long parameter type also but when product code is starting with 0, then that functions will give you wrong results.
+So use the functions having String parameter type.
+By the way I have `depreceated` the functions having long parameter type.

 # Getting Real Name
 As `ISBN_10` and `ISBN_13` both are Internation Standard Book Number (ISBN) types.
 The difference is just the digits. `ISBN_10` has 10 digits and `ISBN_13` has 13 digits.